Skip to main content

 ---

-Optimizing Salary Management: Best Practices and Tools 2026
+Optimizing Salary Management: Best Practices and Tools for 2026

 Choosing the Right Payroll Software

-The French payroll software market is dominated by several major players (Sage, Cegid, ADP, Silae, PayFit), but the choice should be based on precise criteria:
+The French payroll software market is dominated by a few major players (Sage, Cegid, ADP, Silae, PayFit), but the choice must be made on specific criteria:

 • Legal Compliance: automatic regulatory updates (URSSAF, collective agreements)